Power diagrams and Morse Theory: Power diagrams and tropical hypersurfaces.

 We start with some definitions.
 Let $P$ be a polyhedron in $\RR^{n+1}$.
 Let $v$ be a vector in $\RR^n$.
 The \emph{lower faces} of $P$ with respect to $v$ are those faces $F$ of $P$ such that

-A polyhedral subdivision of a polytope in $\RR^n$ is called \emph{regular} if it is the projection of the lower faces of a polytope in $\RR^{n+1}$.
-Not every polyhedral subdivision is regular, see chapter 5 in \cite{MR1311028}, or chapter 7 in \cite{MR1264417}. \begin{definition} The Legendre transform of a convex function $f$, with domain $D\subset \RR^n$ is
+A polytopal subdivision of a polytope in $\RR^n$ is called \emph{coherent} if it is the projection of the lower faces of a polytope in $\RR^{n+1}$.
+Not every polyhedral subdivision is coherent, see chapter 5 in \cite{MR1311028}, or chapter 7 in \cite{MR1264417}. \begin{definition} The Legendre transform of a convex function $f$, with domain $D\subset \RR^n$ is

 When the supremum does not exists, we put $\hat{f}(\xi)=\infty$.
-The domain $\Dom(\hat{f})$ of $\hat{f}$ are those $\xi$ for which $\hat{f}(\xi) < \infty$. \end{definition} The Legendre transform of $f(x)=\frac12\lVert x \rVert$ is the function itself.
+The domain $\Dom(\hat{f})$ of $\hat{f}$ are those $\xi$ for which $\hat{f}(\xi) < \infty$. \end{definition} The Legendre transform of $f(x)=\frac12\lVert x \rVert^2$ is the function itself.
 The Legendre transform of a linear function $f_i=\langle x , P_i \rangle +c_i$ is $ < \infty$ only when $\xi =P_i$.
 Theorem 2.2.7 of \cite{MR1301332} reads: \begin{theorem} Let $f = \sup_{\alpha\in A}f_\alpha(x)$ be the maximum of a number of lower semi-continuous convex function.
 Then $f$ is also a lower semi-continuous convex function.
 Furthermore $\hat{f}$ is the infimum over all finite sums:

-\end{theorem} With theorem \ref{sec:legendre-transform} we calculate the Legendre transform of the function that determines the power diagram.
+\end{theorem} With theorem \ref{sec:legendre-transform} we calculate next the Legendre transform of the function that determines the power diagram.
 We have

 The domain where $\hat{f} < \infty$ is the convex hull of the points $\colP1N$.
 We have

 where the infimum is taken over all $\lambda_i$ such that